powerhome/power-tools/packages/edgestitch/docs/README.md

 ## Extra tables

-Sometimes an external dependency brings in extra tables that are not defined in any `structure-self.sql`.
+When an external dependency brings in extra tables (i.e. acts_as_taggable) that are not defined in any `structure-self.sql`.
 To be part of the ecosystem, the new tables should be owned by the engine adding them.
 That can be done by adding these tables to `<engine>/db/extra_tables`.
 It's a simple text file with a list of table names that do not inherit from `<Engine>::AplicationModel`, but are owned by that engine and should be included in its structure-self.sql.

 ## External Gems